lydialawli/seakoala.io/docs/vanLife.md

 #### Getting the van

 ![orxata1](/images/orxata1.png )
 Ly’s partner went ahead to Valencia and picked up a second-hand **Citroen Jumper**.
 The tallest and largest they could have found.
-And the one that did not look to obvious that someone would be living there (as parking in a city was something they had planned to do).
+And the one that did not look too obvious that someone would be living there (as parking in a city was something they had planned to do).

 #### Setup workspace
 Ly and her family had this property in a village close to Girona, where they had a small building (not really a proper house) and that served the job just fine.